- What is Self Build?

 There are numerous self build routes available and the one you choose should depend on how much spare time you have, your budget and your skillset — from building your house on a DIY basis or acting as your own project manager to a completely hands-off approach through a package supplier.

 Regardless of the route you take, the self build process requires careful thought and plenty of planning and you will need to make key decisions even before any building work begins.

 What is Self Build?

 A self build is an individual house that has been commissioned by an individual homeowner to perfectly fit their exact requirements and tastes.

-This does not mean you have to get your hands dirty and lay foundations or build walls yourself.
 While approximately 11,000 self build homes are built each year, less than 10% of those homeowners were physically involved in the process by taking on the building work.